lola-tech/handbook/content/index.md

  At the end of discussion, our interviewers will answer any additional questions the candidates may have, both regarding Lola Tech and the position, or maybe other curiosities.

-In addition to skills and qualifications, we’re always eager to find new colleagues that can come with fresh perspectives on how we do things and who fit in Lola’s culture.
+In addition to skills and qualifications, we’re always eager to find new colleagues that can come with fresh perspectives on how we do things and who can fit in Lola’s culture.

 Following the interview, we will get back to all of the candidates with either positive or negative feedback in maximum 1 week.